Indian team wins silver in men's fours lawn bowls | Sports-Games

 Northern Ireland's last gold medal in lawn bowls came way back in the 1998 Commonwealth Games.

+On the other hand, India struggled and failed to open their account in the first four ends, even as their opponents led 7-0.

+India finally earned their first point after five ends, but that hardly mattered to the aggressive Norther Ireland quartet, as it extended its domination and stretched the lead to seven points after 10 ends.
+The scoreline read 12-5 at that stage of the final.

-The Indian team defeated hosts England by a close 13-12 margin in the semifinal to assure India of at least a silver medal.
+Continuing in same vein, Northern Ireland won six more points in the next four ends to emerge easy winners and claim the gold medal.
+The Indian team defeated hosts England by a close 13-12 margin in the semifinal to assure the country of at least a silver medal.

 This comes after the women's quartet of Lovely Choubey (lead), Pinki (second), Nayanmoni Saikia (third) and Rupa Rani Tirkey (skip) beat South Africa 17-10 in the women's fours final to hand India a historic gold on Tuesday.